 A savings plan discount only applies to resources associated with Enterprise Agreement, Microsoft Partner Agreement, and Microsoft Customer Agreements.
 Resources that run in a subscription with other offer types don't receive the discount.

-If you have both dynamic and stable workloads, you likely will have both Azure savings plans and VM reserved instances.
+If you have both dynamic and stable workloads, you likely will have both Azure savings plans and VM reservations.
 Since reservation benefits are more restrictive than savings plans, and usually have greater discounts, Azure applies reservation benefits first.